emissary-ingress/emissary/user-guide/knative.md

    Knative is installed from remote YAML manifests.
 Check the [Knative install documentation](https://knative.dev/docs/install/knative-with-ambassador/) to install the most recent version of Knative.

-   **Note:** You can safely ignore the `no matches for kind "Gateway" in version "networking.istio.io/v1alpha3"` warnings during the installation since we will be using Ambassador Edge Stack instead of the Istio gateway.
+   **Note:** You can safely ignore the `no matches for kind "Gateway" in version "networking.istio.io/v1alpha3"` warnings during the installation since we will be using the Ambassador Edge Stack instead of the Istio gateway.

-2. Configure Ambassador Edge Stack to listen for Knative Services
+2. Configure the Ambassador Edge Stack to listen for Knative Services

-    After Knative is installed, we need to tell Ambassador Edge Stack to start looking for any Knative service we create.
+    After Knative is installed, we need to tell the Ambassador Edge Stack to start looking for any Knative service we create.

     This is done by setting the `AMBASSADOR_KNATIVE_SUPPORT` environment variable to `"true"` in the Ambassador Edge Stack deployment.